 Playing Online Poker in Washington

 Playing online poker in Washington comes with major restrictions.
 The state is one of the few in the U.S. that explicitly bans online poker, and most sites block Washington players as a result.
-While legal online options are limited, live poker is still available at licensed cardrooms and tribal casinos across the state.
-Free-to-play apps are also widely used for casual play.
+Licensed cardrooms and tribal casinos across the state still offer live poker, despite limited legal online options.
+Players also widely use free-to-play apps for casual play.

 For now, Washington players looking to stay on the right side of the law will need to stick with in-person games or play-money platforms, since the state hasn’t made any moves to change its stand on real-money online poker.